ArantesVini/ArantesVini/README.md

 ## My name is Vinicius, but you can call me Vini 😎

-🐍 I’m currently working as Data Analyst, using **Python**, **Databricks**, **Microsoft SQL Server**, and **Power BI**  in a brazillian cooperative bank.
+🐍 I’m currently working as Data Analyst, using **Python**, **Databricks**, **Microsoft SQL Server**, and **Power BI**  in a brazillian cooperative bank 💰.

-🤓 My studies are currently focused on Cybersecurity, C/C++, Rust and Scala
+🤓 My studies are currently focused on C/C++, Rust, Scala and Machine Learning with Python and R 🤖

-📖 I am studying Analysis and Systems Development at UNOPAR and pursuing the Google Cybersecurity Professional Certificate
+📖 I am studying Analysis and Systems Development at UNOPAR 💻

-👽 My hobbies are playing games (mainly Zelda on Switch or strategy games on PC) and as part of my cybersec journey I starting some CTFs on HackTheBox!
+👽 My hobbies are playing games (mainly Zelda on Switch or strategy games on PC) and watch One Piece ☠️!

 ---